You are currently viewing Hungrel Dzong, a Sacred Site where word “Hung,” of the Buddhist Mantra, “Om Ah Hung” can be seen

 Rinpung Dzong, the Fortress on a Heap of Jewels

-In the 17th century, Zhabdrung Ngawang Namgyal visited Paro to build a dzong.
+Zhabdrung Ngawang Namgyal visited Paro to build a Dzong in the 17th century.
 The descendants of Hungrel Drung Drung residing at Druk Choeding made a courtesy call on Zhabdrung Rinpoche.
-They offered the Hungrel Dzong to Zhabdrung Rinpoche asking him not to look for any other site to build the Dzong.
+During the meeting, they offered the Hungrel Dzong to Zhabdrung Rinpoche asking him not to look for any other site to build the Dzong.

 In 1897 a major earthquake damaged the structure, and Paro Penlop Kuju Tshering Penjor rebuilt it.
 Again later, it was razed down by a fire in 1905.
 Repairs by Tshering Penjor and Dawa Penjor were largely completed by 1908 or 1909.
 The most important object within the dzong, the Thondrol Thangka, a 20 x 20-meter painting on cloth or silk, was fortunately saved, and can still be seen during the Paro Tshechu festival.
 The festival is held five days from the 11th to the 15th day of the second month of the Bhutanese lunar calendar.